Chris Kallianos, Litigation Attorney

 Chris is a published author on topics ranging from medical negligence to bad faith insurance practices.
 He is admitted in all North Carolina federal and state courts, the United States Court of Federal Claims, and is a Certified North Carolina Superior Court Mediator.
 Chris is also a member of The National Crime Victim Bar Association.

 Chris has an active life outside the practice of law.
 He enjoys spending as much time with his family as possible.
-Chris is married, he has three wonderful daughters who are all married, and five grandchildren.
+Chris is married, he has three wonderful daughters who are all married, and seven grandchildren.
 He is an avid golfer, former competitive tennis player, and enjoys working out most days at the YMCA.
 His hobbies include reading, writing, cooking and traveling.